-I’m a trail and mountain ultra runner, born and raised in Vancouver, BC.
-I’m very proud to be a member of the Team Salomon Canada, and a sponsored ambassador for Suunto, CLIF Bar, and Hillsound Equipment.
+I’m an ultra-distance trail runner and filmmaker, born and raised in Vancouver, BC.
+I’m a member of the Team Salomon Canada, the Suunto Factory Team, and an ambassador for CLIF Bar, and Hillsound Equipment.

 My Running Story

 My running story began fairly late in life; at 27 – far from a high school or collegiate running background here.
 This is about the age they say you achieve peak physical performance but when I turned 27, I didn’t feel like I was at the peak of much at all.

 As a kid, I dabbled in various team sports but I wasn’t very good so nothing really stuck.
 I eventually gave up organized sports altogether in favour of things like playing music, but still enjoyed hiking and camping.